Surgical Case Library

 Skin & Soft Tissue

-Vulvar epidermoid cysts are rarely encountered.
-Their development is due to the invagination of superficial sq...
+<p style="text-align: justify;">Vulvar epidermoid cysts are rarely encountered.
+Their development is due to th...

 Giant vulvar epidermoid cysts are extremely rare in adolescent females, with most reported cases occurring in adult women, often related to trauma or female circumcision—a history absent in this patient.